-Actions our charity takes to meet standards: Evidence of our actions: Review of strategic plan & KPIs - board standing agenda items HEAnet Board minutes 11.02.19 Company Objectives reviewed HEAnet Board minutes 14.03.19
+Actions our charity takes to meet standards: Evidence of our actions: Review of strategic plan & KPIs - Board standing agenda items As per board meeting dates above.
+Company Objectives reviewed As per board meeting dates above.

 1.8 From time to time, consider the advantages and disadvantages of working in partnership with other charities, including merging or dissolving (winding up).